axis7818/axis7818.github.io/content/blog/top-10-albums.md

 ![finally, the 10 best albums](/img/finally-10-albums.jpg)

-After years of searching, I have finally found the objective & undisputable list of the 10 best albums ever made {{ spoiler(text="according to me") }}.
+After years of searching, I have finally found the objective & undisputed list of the 10 best albums ever made {{ spoiler(text="according to me") }}.

+Listen to them all back-to-back in the [Top 10 Albums of All Time](https://open.spotify.com/playlist/07JRBdNwXCANN3CZB8LHyD) Spotify playlist.
+It'll only take 12 hours and 6 minutes.

 ---